October 28th, 2019

-The $104.6-million construction contract was awarded to Eiffage-Infracon Joint Venture.
+The $104.6-million construction contract was awarded to Eiffage-Infracon Halfway River Joint Venture (Note: This joint venture is not affiliated with Halfway River First Nations).
 Work includes 3.7 kilometres of new two-lane highway and the construction of a new one kilometre-long bridge crossing the Halfway River, about 500 metres north of the current structure.

 Located approximately 45 kilometres northwest of Fort St. John, the Halfway River segment is one of several realignments planned along Highway 29.
 This work is being completed as part of BC Hydro's Site C hydroelectric project.
 Construction of the Halfway River segment is expected to begin this winter with completion in fall 2022.